Gabriel4g/Gabriel4g/README.md

 - 👋 Hi, I'm Gabriel!
-- 🌱 I’m currently learning Python, Hacking!
+- 🌱 I’m currently learning Python!

 <!---
 Gabriel4g/Gabriel4g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.